bropple/PiSynth/README.md

 Build Instructions
 -------------------------------------------------
+You will need to have ALSA installed on your Raspberry Pi for MIDI functionality.
+This should be installed by default in Raspbian.
-In the PiSynth directory, run the following command: gcc -lasound i2c_1602.c i2c_1602.h Keyboard.c Keyboard.h main.c mcps.c mcps.h YM2612.c YM2612.h YM2612_Presets.c YM2612_Presets.h YM2612_Note_Picker.c YM2612_Note_Picker.h YM2612_Songs.c YM2612_Songs.h SN76489AN.c SN76489AN.h Clock.c Clock.h MIDI.c MIDI.h -o PiSynth
+In the PiSynth directory, run the following command:
+gcc -lasound i2c_1602.c i2c_1602.h Keyboard.c Keyboard.h main.c mcps.c mcps.h YM2612.c YM2612.h YM2612_Presets.c YM2612_Presets.h YM2612_Note_Picker.c YM2612_Note_Picker.h YM2612_Songs.c YM2612_Songs.h SN76489AN.c SN76489AN.h Clock.c Clock.h MIDI.c MIDI.h -o PiSynth

 A makefile will be made when the project has most desired functions added.